GeorgeSchiro/GetCert2/README.md

 Notes:

     There may be various other settings that can be adjusted also (user interface settings, etc).
-See the profile file ("GetCert2.exe.config") for all available options.
+See the profile file ('GetCert2.exe.config') for all available options.

     To see the options related to any particular behavior, you must run that part of the software first.
-Configuration options are added "on the fly" (in order of execution) to "GetCert2.exe.config" as the software runs.
+Configuration options are added 'on the fly' (in order of execution) to 'GetCert2.exe.config' as the software runs.